Neuroplant-Resources/Neuroplant-OWL/README.md

 You can monitor the progress of your analysis in the Terminal or PowerShell/Command Prompt window.
 Each image takes approximately 30 seconds to analyze.
 Once the analysis is complete, you will be returned to the 'Welcome Window.'
 Here you can choose to analyze more images or simply 'Exit' the program.

 #### Compare the results with your images
 It is always a good idea to check that the returned results are accurate.
-If the images don't appear to match the results see below for common problems and troubleshooting tips.
+If the images don't appear to match the results, see below for common problems and troubleshooting tips.

 ## Troubleshooting